These types of toys will be hardest to find this holiday season - NewsBreak

 “That stuff is going to be very tough to find because we’re already starting to see early buying.
 Christmas shopping season has already begun.
 People aren’t panic buying, but they’re precautionary buying because they’re expecting shortages.”

-That means if your kid has his or her heart set on the latest and greatest Lego set or L.O.L. doll, you should lock it down now.California mandates gender-neutral toy sections for large retailers
+That means if your kid has his or her heart set on the latest and greatest Lego set or L.O.L. doll, you should lock it down now.These foods are extra hard to find right now because of shortages, supply chain issues

 “The stock that is in stores right now is being sold,” Hembrough said.
 “The supply chain is not coming back to fulfill what is being sold.”